Which Testosterone Gel is Right for You?

 Differences Between Testosterone Gels

-Of the 4 testosterone gels mentioned here, Axiron is unique in that it is applied to the armpits potentially reducing the chance of transferring testosterone to another person.
-Though it has been shown that even through T-shirts a small amout of testosterone can be transferred to women at 2 hours from application of Axiron.
+Of the four testosterone gels mentioned here, Axiron is unique in that it is applied to the armpits potentially reducing the chance of transferring testosterone to another person.
+Though it has been shown that even through T-shirts a small amount of testosterone can be transferred to women at two hours from application of Axiron.

 A few words on the other testosterone gels.

-AndroGel comes in two concentrations, 1% and 1.62%.
+AndroGel comes in two concentrations, 1%, and 1.62%.
 It also comes in single application packets and in a pump dispenser.
-Either way the gel is place on the hands and then rubbed into the shoulders and upper arms.
+Either way, the gel is placed on the hands and then rubbed into the shoulders and upper arms.
 I exclusively write for the 1.62% concentration.
-Each pump dispenses 20.25 mg of testosterone and up to 4 pumps is recommended.
+Each pump dispenses 20.25 mg of testosterone and up to four pumps is recommended.
 Each packet of 1.62% AndroGel contains 40.5 mg of testosterone and up to two packets is the recommended dose.